bartholomews/spotify4s/README.md

 ## Refined types

-This library is using [refined]() in order to enforce type safety on some request parameters.
+This client is using [refined](https://github.com/fthomas/refined) in order to enforce type safety on some request parameters.
 It also provides validators out of the box to make its usage a bit easier:
 ```scala
 import cats.data.NonEmptyList